mbs2152/hello-world/README.md

 Hello Whomever,

 I am the editor, Marc, and I am simply testing the editing of github.
-That is all.
+I am on Github for project managment to see how well it handles it.